 Life expectancy: Although you can't know what the duration of your life will be, a few factors may give you a hint.
 You should take into account your family history - how long your relatives have lived and diseases that are common in your family - as well as your own past and present health issues.
 Also consider that life spans are increasing with recent medical developments.
 When calculating how much you need to save, you should factor in the number of years you expect to spend in retirement.

 Future health-care needs: Health-care costs have been rising much faster than general inflation, and fewer employers are offering health benefits to retirees.
 Long-term care is another consideration.
-These costs could severely dip into your savings and even result in your filing for bankruptcy if the need for care is prolonged.
+These costs could severely dip into your savings and could become financially challenging if the need for care is prolonged.